rsta2/circle/README.md

 Circle will be developed and released step by step.
 So it may be easier to understand it.
 At the beginning the functionality is very limited.
 The main goal is to setup the classes needed for the USB stack now.

-The 2nd Step
+The 3nd Step
 ------------

-The frame buffer is initialized (normally with maximum possible size) and a rectangle with a cross inside is drawn on it.
-Again the *Act LED* is used to demonstrate the performance boost by using the MMU.
-Watch the blink frequency without and with the MMU.
-The MMU can be enabled in the constructor of the class CKernel (see sample/kernel.cpp).
+MMU and frame buffer are on by default now.
+First blink 5 times to show the image was loaded right.
+Write character set to screen.
+Write some logging messages to screen or UART. debug_hexdump() of the starting bytes of the ATAG structure at 0x100.
+Show usage of assert() and stack-trace.

 You can create a file *cmdline.txt* like this on the SD(HC) card to change the frame buffer size:

 `width=640 height=480`

+In the same file you can control the logging feature by these options (append them to the same line):

+`logdev=ttyS1 loglevel=4`

+(write logging messages to UART now, default is to screen ("tty1"), the *loglevel* controls the amount of messages produced (0: only panic, 1: also errors, 2: also warnings, 3: also notices, 4: also debug output (default))

 Circle has the following new features:

+* Formatting strings
+* Using devices
+* Writing characters to screen
+* Writing characters to UART
-* Set pixel on screen
+* Logging output to screen or UART
-* Use kernel options
-* Switch on MMU
+* Using assertions and debug hexdump

-In Step 1 the following features were introduced:
+In Step 1-2 the following features were introduced:

 * C++ build environment
 * Simple delay functionality